Joramco Signs New Maintenance Agreement with Philippine Airlines

-(MENAFN- Asdaa BCW) Joramco, the Amman-based maintenance, repair, and overhaul (MRO) provider and the engineering arm of Dubai Aerospace Enterprise (DAE), has recently signed a new maintenance agreement with Philippine Airlines.
+(MENAFN- Asdaa-amman) (Amman, Jordan – September 27, 2023) — Joramco, the Amman-based maintenance, repair, and overhaul (MRO) provider and the engineering arm of Dubai Aerospace Enterprise (DAE), has recently signed a new maintenance agreement with Philippine Airlines.

 This agreement, which came into effect in September 2023, was signed at the MRO Asia Pacific 2023 conference and exhibition, where the company had its own booth for the first time.
 This serves as an extension of the previous cooperation, which began in June 2023 and resulted in the successful delivery of three Boeing 777 aircraft.
 It included longeron modifications, removal and installation of landing gears, and maintenance work.